grafana/grafana/docs/sources/installation/configuration.md

 > **Note** Grafana versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
 So we strongly recommend to upgrade to 3.x or use a reverse proxy for ssl termination.

 ### socket
-Path where the socket should be created in case of `protocol=socket`.
-Please make sure that Grafana has appropiate permissions.
+Path where the socket should be created when `protocol=socket`.
+Please make sure that Grafana has appropriate permissions.

 ### domain